 Names of his books are Mitti De Ghar in Punjabi and Among the Stars in English.

 His book Among the Stars already got the third reprint!

 Now in his thirties, he does the same!
 It’s his lifetime craft.
 No day is perfect for him without weaving some threads of ideas into the written form of words.

 He moved to Canada in 2006 and lived in great Canadian cities and towns like Squamish, Vancouver, Abbotsford, Saskatoon, Edmonton, North Battleford, Turtleford, Lloydminster, Yellowknife, Whitehorse and travelled Canada extensively via road.

 In 2011, he became the citizen of Canada, which motivated him to learn more his new and beautiful country, the land, and its people.

-From BC to Ontario, he has been to almost every city and town, plus majority of villages.
+From BC to Ontario, he has been to almost every city and town, plus the majority of villages.
 Being himself from a village, he loves to see villages and small communities everywhere.
 He was especially captivated by wheat farms of Saskatchewan.
-He would sit by roadside to watch farmers of Saskatchewan harvesting wheat crop for hours.
+He would sit by the roadside to watch farmers of Saskatchewan harvesting wheat crop for hours.
 It would also emotionally connect him with his family’s farm in Punjab.